meggie2002/DATA608-Project/README.md

 ### 1.1 Problem Statement

-Information about the global distribution of endangered mammals—whether freshwater, marine, terrestrial, or mixed—is scattered, often locked in static formats, and spread across multiple sources.
+Information about the global distribution of endangered mammals whether freshwater, marine, terrestrial, or mixed is scattered, often locked in static formats, and spread across multiple sources.
 This makes it hard for researchers, educators, policymakers, and the public to access, explore, and act on the data.

 Mammals face increasing threats worldwide.
 Over **1,100 species** are currently listed as threatened or endangered on the IUCN Red List (nearly 20% of all mammals), due to habitat loss, climate change, poaching, and pollution.
 They’re ecologically critical, culturally significant, and often serve as “flagship species” for broader conservation efforts.